parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 └── package.json
 ```

-Open the generator `hello-universe.html` file on your editor.
+Open the generated `hello-universe.html` file on your editor.
 It will simply contain:

 ```
 <h1 id="welcome-to-electroniq">Welcome to Electroniq</h1>